History, tourist information, and nearby accommodation

 Charlecote Park is approached through a long path that leads under an impressive Tudor brick gatehouse.
 Behind the house is a small formal garden terrace, beyond which is a large deer park designed by Capability Brown, where a herd of deer still roam.

 One of the most interesting features of Charlecote are the ornate Tudor chimneys (best viewed from the rear of the house).
 The house interior is largely Victorian, and visitors can go 'below stairs' to see what life was like for the servants who kept Charlecote running.
 There are numerous outbuildings on view, including a kitchen and cider press.

-Queen Elizabeth I is known to have visited the house, and stayed in the chamber that now serves as the drawing room.
+Queen Elizabeth I visited the house and stayed in the chamber that now serves as the drawing room.
 A contemporary portrait of the queen is on view.

 Charlecote is a delight to visit; the location is superb, and the house and gardens are well worth an extended exploration.

 Address: Charlecote, Warwickshire, England, CV35 9ER

 Attraction Type: Historic House